deepaucksharma/buk/site/docs/chapter-05/index.md

 **Problem**: You have a monolith (or legacy architecture).
 Want to migrate to microservices.

 **Anti-pattern**: Big Bang Rewrite.
 Rewrite the entire system from scratch.
-70% failure rate (cost overruns, missed requirements, scope creep).
+High failure rate (cost overruns, missed requirements, scope creep).
+Note: While "70%" is commonly cited in industry, this figure lacks rigorous empirical backing and varies significantly by project size, domain, and how "failure" is defined.

 **Pattern**: Strangler Fig (named after strangler fig vines that gradually overtake trees).